c-sylvera/craigsylvera/README.md

-.important[Hi, I'm Cregg.
+Hi, I'm Cregg.
 I'm a burgher, and I like apples.
-In between that, I study economics.]
+In between that, I study economics.

 [Email](craig.sylvera@vanderbilt.edu)